 Angela Lu | Chair

-Angela is currently a Grade 11 student attending York House School, and is ecstatic to be serving as the Assistant Director of UNSC at VMUN 2020!
+Angela is currently a Grade 11 student attending York House School, and is ecstatic to be serving as the Chair of UNSC at VMUN 2020!
 When she first came in contact with Model UN in Grade 9, she quickly became passionate about learning problems that were happening across the world.
 Ever since then, Angela has delegated numerous conferences, and is extremely excited to be attending VMUN for the third time!
 In her free time, Angela loves to debate, annoy her cat, drink coffee with too many espresso shots, and discover new restaurants across Vancouver.
 She is looking forward to a weekend of fruitful debate and productive discussion!

 You can contact the Director at email@example.com.
 Any questions regarding the committee or its debate procedures will be answered by email.
 Position papers must also be submitted to this address.